-If you are a member of a unitary business group, one Schedule 80/20 should be completed for the entire group.
-Complete Schedule 80/20 showing the column for each 80/20 company all of the disallowed interest and intangiible expense deductions paid by all members of the unitary business group, or all of the interest, intangible asset income, and dividends received by every member of the unitary business group from the 80/20 company.
-Members of the unitary business group who do not join in a combined return should attach a copy of the unitary Schedule 80/20 to their separate returns.
+If you are a member of a unitary business group, one Illinois Schedule 80/20 should be completed for the entire group.
+Complete Illinois Schedule 80/20 showing in the column for each 80/20 company all of the disallowed interest and intangible expense deductions paid by all members of the unitary business group to the 80/20 company, or all of the interest, intangible asset income, and dividends received by every member of the unitary business group from the 80/20 company.
+Members of the unitary business group who do not join in a combined return should attach a copy of the unitary Illinois Schedule 80/20 to their separate returns.